StoccoDavide/ScientificProgramming/README.md

 This repository contains a small collection of Quasi-Newton solvers.
 In particular, the methods that are implemented are the following:

-  - Greenstadt’s 1st Method;
+  - Greenstadt’s 1st Method (G1M);
-  - Greenstadt’s 2nd Method;
+  - Greenstadt’s 2nd Method (G1M);
-  - Eirola-Nevanlinna Method
+  - Eirola-Nevanlinna Method (ENM);
-  - Broyden’s Bad Method;
+  - Broyden’s Bad Method (BGM);
-  - Broyden’s Good Method;
+  - Broyden’s Good Method (BBM);
-  - Broyden’s Combined Method;
+  - Broyden’s Combined Method (BCM);

 and their respective dumped versions (indicated with the prefix “D–XXM”).
 We will compare the performance of the algorithms in terms of function evaluations, iterations, convergence speed, and success ratio on a set of tests.

-## Implementation
+### Structure and Implementation

 All methods implemented in this small library have the same frame.
 In particular, an abstract class ``Solver`` is implemented.
 This class contains all the evaluation counters, the damping parameter, and the ``solve()`` and ``solveDumped()`` methods.
 On the other hand, the methods ``method()``, ``step()``, and ``update()`` are declared as virtual and will later be overridden in the specialised classes that will implement the above solvers.
 The ``Solver`` class also has all the setters and getters to trick it.

+Caro ``ppizarror``, sono molto contentento che la libreria possa esserti utile e il lavoro sia apprezzato da altri programmatori come te.

+Venendo al punto, capisco bene la tua richiesta e apprezzo molto i tuoi suggerimenti.
+La struttura attuale della libreria è stata scelta *ad hoc* per le nostre necessità.
+La Libreria ``Utils`` è un sottomodulo molto grande ma permette di avere moltissime utilities preparate, testate e pronte per l'utilizzo.
+In particolare implementa un AABBtree n-dimensionale molto più potente dei quello implementato da ``acme``.
+Prova a darci una occhiata nel caso ti potesse servire!

+Nelle prossime versioni (che però non verrà rilasciata a breve a causa di un attuale carico di lavoro eccessivo) cercherò sicuramente di dare spazio alle tue richieste inserendo in ``CMakeList`` la possibiltà di escludere ``Utils`` e utilizzare solo ``acme`` e ``Eigen``.

 ### Implementation